MIDWEST DASH 2023 COMPETITION RULES

-HANS, NecksGen, or similar devices are MANDATORY.
-No foam wrap arounds or horse shoe neck collars permitted.
+HANS, NecksGen, or similar devices are Highly Recommended.
 All certification stickers must be no older than 4 years old (2018)

 An SFI approved driver’s side window net is required and must be securely mounted with the latching device at the top.
 Window net must not be “dry rotted” or frayed.
 Window net must be latched at all times when on the track.

 Raceivers are MANDATORY and are a part of the driver’s safety equipment.
 Every driver is responsible for making sure they have a fully charged battery and that their Raceivers work before going onto track.
 If you do not have a Raceiver you will not be allowed to compete.

 At least 1 mirror is required.
 This is to prevent you from accidently coming up or down on someone when changing lanes.
 This is not to be used to “mirror” drive and you will be black flagged for such driving.

 All cars MUST have a fully charged fire extinguisher securely mounted in vehicle.
 It is highly recommended that a fire suppression system be installed.